roseengineering/rffilter/README.md

 ## Nodal narrow-band filters.

+Generate a narrow-band filter using LC resonators top coupled by capacitors.
+The -expose option expose the resonators of the filter as ports.
-Nodal filters have additional ports in their spice model for each resonators, besides the source and load port.
-The port 1 is the input while the port with the highest number is the output.
-The resonators ports are in numbered increasing port order.
+The input port is the port 1 while the port with the highest number is the output port.
+The exposed resonators ports are in numbered in increasing port order.

 ```
-$ rffilter.py -g butterworth -nodal -f 10e6 -bw 400e3 -n 5 -qu 2000 | tee examples/nodal.cir
+$ rffilter.py -g butterworth -nodal -expose -f 10e6 -bw 400e3 -n 5 -qu 2000 | tee examples/nodal.cir
-.SUBCKT F1 1 2 3 4 5
+.SUBCKT F1 1 5
-* COMMAND  : rffilter.py -g butterworth -nodal -f 10e6 -bw 400e3 -n 5 -qu 2000
+* COMMAND  : rffilter.py -g butterworth -nodal -expose -f 10e6 -bw 400e3 -n 5 -qu 2000
 * TYPE     : BUTTERWORTH
 * FILTER   : NODAL
 * ORDER    : 5